Science Spoofs, Physics Pranks and Astronomical Antics: Paper sections

 \subsection{Contents}

 In the main body of his paper, Carlo Rovelli gave a discussion about the merits of loop quantum gravity versus string theory in the form of a Socratic dialogue \cite{Rovelli}.
-I can't help mentioning the paper ``Chicken Chicken Chicken: Chicken Chicken'' by Doug Zongker \cite{chicken}-- although it's not physics, it might as well be.
+Regarding the overall contents of a paper, I can't help mentioning ``Chicken Chicken Chicken: Chicken Chicken'' by Doug Zongker \cite{chicken} -- although it's not physics, it might as well be.
+In a paper on ``Relative thermalization'', the authors wrote ``In order to keep the above expression only moderately foul \dots We shall spare you the details (but if you insist, we used \dots and sacrificed a black chicken)'' \cite{Sacrificed}.
+Perhaps unsurprisingly the chicken part didn't make it into the published version (although the ``foul'' remained).

+Although journals tend to insist on formal language, sometimes more frivolous-sounding statements sneak through the process \cite{Keel}.
+A paper on galaxies observed with the {\it IRAS\/} satellite enumerated the main results in a summary, concluding with this point: ``{\it IRAS\/} galaxies are all chocolate chip flavored rather than vanilla flavored as heretofore supposed.
+This no doubt accounts for their diversity and appeal'' \cite{Vader}.
+In 1981 Fisher \& Tully stated in the middle of their paper that ``Readers with weak stomachs may wish to pass to the next subsection'' \cite{Fisher}.

+In a paper on quantum entanglement in 2016 \cite{Mahler}, Mahler et al.\ wrote ``The particles in this article are photons, as was the case in Kocsis et al.''\ then decided to extend this to ``The particles in this article (Although `the particles in this article' is in this particular article, consider `the particles in an article' as part of an article.
+As any articulate party would know, the particles in `the particles in an article' are `the' and `in,' whereas the articles in `the particles in an article' are `the' and `an,' but the particular article in `the particles in an article' is `the.' `p.s.' is all that is left when you take the `article' out of `particles.') are photons, as was the case in Kocsis et al.'' Unfortunately the editors removed this from the later electronic version of the journal \cite{Wayback}.

+Another component of a paper are the figures.
+There are obviously joke figures in joke papers, but there are also examples of plots in serious papers that are deliberately made to look funny \cite{pareidolia}.

-A particular class of Feynmann diagrams are called ``penguin diagrams''.
-The name originated with John Ellis, and first appeared in a paper as a result of a bet over a game of darts with Melissa Franklin -- if Ellis lost then he had to get the word ``penguin'' into his next paper.
+A particular class of Feynmann diagrams are called ``penguin diagrams'' \cite{penguin1}.
+The name originated with John Ellis, and first appeared in a paper as a result of a bet over a game of darts with Melissa Franklin -- if Ellis lost then he had to get the word ``penguin'' into his next paper \cite{penguin2}.
 He achieved this feat only after realising that the diagrams he had been studying looked a bit like penguins \cite{Shifman}.

-Another part of the contents of a paper are the figures.
-There are obviously joke figures in joke papers, but there are also examples of plots in serious papers that are deliberately made to look funny.
+There are many instances where the contents of papers have typos that are unintentionally comedic.
+In cosmology it is surprisingly common to misspell ``redshift'' without the second-last letter; this is usually fixed by the journal's proof-readers (but not always).
+A 1990 paper about the ionized interstellar medium starts with a statement about the density of ``free elections'' \cite{Reynolds}.
+And a prize announcement in 1999 for a certain astronomer who was an AGN expert referred to his work on ``Anti Galactic Nuclei''.